 Pixar also understood the value of a diverse group and how that diverse group can best work together.
 "The important thing is not the idea.
 It's the people.
 How they work together and who they are.
 Business depends on unplanned collaboration.
 Put people together and promote unplanned collaboration, because innovation happens at the confluence of disciplines."

 Key takeaway for AM: Hire people with diverse roles and responsibilities.
-Maybe some with direct experience, maybe some without.
+Perhaps some with direct experience, perhaps some without.
 Create opportunities for those people to meet each other.
 Let them thrive.

 Watch out for "Second Product Syndrome."